eddychetz/Data-Science-Projects/README.md

 ### About this Project

-In this project, I'll work with data from one of Africa's largest open data platforms [openAfrica]().
-I'll look at air quality data from Nairobi, Lagos, and Dar es Salaam; and build a time seriesmodel to predict PM 2.5 readings throughout the day.
+In this project, I'll work with data from one of Africa's largest open data platforms [openAfrica](https://africaopendata.org/).
+I'll look at air quality data from Nairobi, Lagos, and Dar es Salaam; and build a time series model to predict PM 2.5 readings throughout the day.

 *Some of the things you'll learn in this project are:*